charlestang/better-extended-live-archive/readme.txt

 2. by category

 == Changelog ==
+= 1.2 =
+* Test if the years table is broken and try to rebuild the indeices.

 = 1.1 =
 * Category cannot display indent.
 Fixed.
 * Loading tip cannot customize.
 Fixed.